MHD Turbulence: A Biased Review: The Frontier: Kinetic Turbulence

-Thus, in thinking of space or astrophysical environments where this applies (low beta, high Elsasser imbalance), we must either abandon the fluid/gyrokinetic approximation even at relatively large scales, where it has previously been believed to be safe, or drop the presumption that we are observing a steady state with a constant flux---or both.
-This is quite a change in attitude---in response to a rare example of plasma microphysics seriously upsetting system-scale macrophysics.
-Sadly, this renders much of \secref{sec:imbalanced} almost completely irrelevant for such plasmas---unless an effective way can be found of modifying the dissipation-scale pinning scheme (\secref{sec:pinning}) to account for kinetic damping.
+This is a relatively rare example of plasma microphysics seriously upsetting system-scale macrophysics (another possible set of such examples is flagged in \secref{sec:PA}).
+Sadly, this renders much of \secref{sec:imbalanced} almost completely irrelevant for such plasmas---unless an effective way can be found of modifying the dissipation-scale pinning scheme (\secref{sec:pinning}) to account for the kinetic dissipation mechanism described above.